ASML Company Profile

 Fiscal-year treatment

-ASML fiscal year is calendar-year aligned in this collected slice, with period ended December 31, as stated in the filing notes for these rows.
+ASML fiscal year is calendar-year aligned in this issuer slice, with period ended December 31, as stated in the filing notes for these rows.

 When periodEnded is present on a row, it records the fiscal period end date for that fiscal year as stated in the filing trail for that row.